 The matter raises issues that will require representation at an oral hearing.

 Legal Aid is also available to challenge Deprivation of Liberty Authorisations, but not in respect of financial applications.

 Other Court of Protection fees

 In addition to solicitor’s fees, there will also be fees payable to the Court of Protection.
-The latest Court of Protection fees can be found here.
+The latest Court of Protection fees can be found on the GOV.UK website.